olitheolix/ds2sim/README.md

 ```

 The `classifyImage` method will be called for each frame.
 It always receives
 one RGB image as a NumPy array.
-Pass that image to your classifier any way you
+Pass that image to your classifier to identify
-like.
+the objects in the scene.

-Then, when you have found out what objects are where, you can add overlays to
+When you have found out which objects are where, you can add overlays to
 highlight them.
-Every overlay is a 2-tuples: a `QPen` to define the colour, and
+Every overlay is a 2-tuple: a `QPen` to define the colour, and
 a primitive to draw.
 Currently, `QRect` and `DS2Textures` are the only
 supported primitives.
-Pass all overlays to `setMLOverlays` and it will draw.
+Pass all overlays to `setMLOverlays` and it will show up
+in the scene.

-This should produce an output like this.
+The example code from above will produce an output like this.

 Single Frame | Spaceflight
 :-------------------------:|:-------------------------: